 In addition, this will minimize the need to involve you in the billing process later on.
 To submit a claim, we need to verify your identity including name, social security number, birth date, home address and telephone number.
 We also may ask for health insurance, automobile insurance or employment information, depending on the situation.

-The Borough of Milltown and East Brunswick Township both make financial contributions to us, to offset our costs of operations.
+The Borough of Milltown makes a financial contributions to us, to offset our costs of operations.
 Federal law requires that in order to avoid billing residents directly, such subsidies must be made to offset the cost of service for patient's with Medicare.
-Because both towns have agreed to continue such services, we are able to avoid billing residents directly and thus keep your hard earned money in your pocket!
+Because Milltown has agreed to continue such services, we are able to avoid billing residents directly and thus keep your hard earned money in your pocket!